y3owk1n/time-machine.nvim/README.md

 ---@class TimeMachine.Config.FloatOpts
 ---@field width? integer The width of the window
 ---@field height? integer The height of the window
+---@field winblend? integer The winblend of the window
 ```

 ## 🚀 Quick Start